 Qualifications: Net metering shall be limited to facilities qualifying under Section 18.1 (a)(4).
-DEC reserves the right to limit the use of net-metering to five (5) percent of total capacity requirements.
+DEC reserves the right to limit the use of net-metering to eight (8) percent of total capacity requirements.

 Net metering shall be accomplished using a single meter capable of registering the flow of electricity in 2 directions.
 Net metering shall provide for the member to be credited in kilowatt-hours (kWh), valued at an amount per kilowatt-hour equal to the sum of delivery service charges and supply service charges for residential members and the sum of the volumetric energy (kWh) components of the delivery service charges and supply service charges for nonresidential members for any excess production of their generating facility that exceeds the members on-site consumption of kWh in a billing period.
 Excess kWh credits shall be credited to subsequent billing periods to offset a member's consumption in those billing periods.
-At the end of the annualized billing period, a member may request a payment from the electric supplier for any excess kWh credits.
-The payment shall be calculated by multiplying the excess kWh credits by the member's supply service rate.
-Such payment if less than \$25.00 may be credited to the members account through monthly billing.
-Any excess kWh credits shall not reduce any fixed monthly member charges imposed by the electric supplier.
-The member-generator retains ownership of all renewable energy credits (REC's) associated with the electric energy produced.
+At the end of the annualized billing period, the Cooperative shall not reimburse, credit or otherwise remunerate the net energy metering member for any excess kWh credits.